Dr Tan Hiok Hee

 Dr Audrey Tan completed her basic medical education (MBBS) at the National University of Singapore in 1996.
 After receiving her postgraduate degree in Internal Medicine (MRCP, UK) in 2000, she specialized in Dermatology, achieving her specialist accreditation in Dermatology in 2004 (FAMS).

-Dr Tan trained in various aspects of Medical and Inpatient Dermatology at the University of British Columbia, Vancouver, Canada in 2005 and 2006 under the Human Manpower Development Programme of the Ministry of Health.
+Dr Tan trained in various aspects of Medical and Inpatient Dermatology at the University of British Columbia, Vancouver, Canada in 2005 and 2006 under the Health Manpower Development Programme of the Ministry of Health.
 During her fellowship she also participated in Dermatology research related to connective tissue diseases and rheumatological diseases.